Workweek and weekend: France

-The standard working week is Monday to Friday.
+The standard working week is Monday to Friday, for a regulatory maximum of 35 hours' work per week (above which overtime is paid).
 Shops are also open on Saturday.
 Small shops may close on a weekday (generally Monday) to compensate workers for having worked on Saturday.
 By law, préfets may authorise a small number of specific shops to open on Sunday such as bars, cafés, restaurants, and bakeries, which are traditionally open every day but only during the morning on Sunday.
-Workers are not obliged to work on Sunday; on 23 April 1919, the 8-hour-day, 48-hour-workweek rule was established.
+Workers are not obliged to work on Sunday.
 School children have traditionally taken Wednesday off, or had only a half day, making up the time either with longer days for the rest of the week or sometimes a half day on Saturday.
-This practice was made much less common under new legislation rolled out over 2013–14.
+This practice was made much less common under new legislation rolled out over 2013 to 2014.

 Germany

-The working week is Monday to Friday 8 hours per day; many people leave work at 3:00 on Fridays however.
-Shops are open on Saturday, and generally closed on Sunday - especially in Catholic-majority Bavaria.
-In fact, keeping a business open on Sunday could be against the law, barring certain exceptions such as bakeries, florists, restaurants, petrol stations and shops at railway stations, for example.
+In most jobs, the working week is Monday to Friday, 8 hours per day; many people leave work earlier on Fridays however.
+Legally, Saturday counts as a workday (Werktag), this is relevant because many regulations have different rules for workdays versus Sundays/holidays, such as in labor law.

+Opening times of shops are regulated by law (Ladenschlussgesetz).
+Shops are allowed to open from Monday to Saturday, and most open on Saturday.
+On Sunday, shops are generally not allowed to open.
+Some exceptions are made: bakeries, flower shops and newsagents may open for a few hours.
+Also, shops selling mainly to travellers may remain open, such as shops in train stations and airports, and petrol stations.

+Restaurants, including those which only sell take-out food, are not counted as shops, and are allowed to open on Sunday.